-Supergrid transformer finishes epic journey in Somerset
+Supergrid transformer’s epic journey

-178-tonne electricity transformer delivered via country lanes to Taunton substation
+178-tonne electricity transformer delivered to Taunton substation via country lanes

 An electricity transformer, measuring 9m x 5m and 5m high – the height of a two story building – has been delivered to Dunball Wharf near Bridgwater and continued its journey via the country lanes of Somerset to the National Grid substation in Taunton yesterday (Sunday 11 October).